QuentinAmbard/databricks-demo/README.md

+# DEPRECATED - NOT MAINTAINED
+This repo isn't maintained anymore.
+Refer to the internal Databricks demos for up-to-date resources

 # databricks-demo

 Simple demo for Databricks!

 Use [Databricks Projects](https://docs.databricks.com/projects.html) to clone this repo and get started with some Databricks demo: